 As a registered dietitian, I encourage people to eat food.
 Explore your tastes, how a food smells, the level of energy you feel after consuming it, and do so without guilt.
 Get away from focusing on the numbers and enjoy your food.
 As with any eating style, some planning is needed.
 This is especially true for those pursuing plant-based diets.

-Vegetarian and vegan athletes, like any athlete or individual, would benefit from working with a registered dietitian to be educated on consuming a variety of foods to meet their needs (lifestyle, preference, health, activity, and cooking skills).
-To find one in your area visit EatRight.org.
+Vegetarian and vegan athletes, like any athlete or individual, would benefit from working with (or becoming) a nutrition coach to be educated on consuming a variety of foods to meet their needs (lifestyle, preference, health, activity, and cooking skills).

 Clark MA, Sutton BG, Lucett SC.
 NASM Essentials of Personal Fitness Training, 4th ed. rev. Burlington, MA: Jones and Bartlett Learning; 2014.